← Back to .knowledge

 Codex repo onboarding checklist for .knowledge

-The useful setup artifact is not a longer prompt.
+The useful setup tool is not a longer prompt.
 It is a repeatable checklist Codex can verify inside the repository.

 // direct answer